 As we talked we walked to and fro, Justin directing my attention to different areas of the store and explaining what each will be, I found his enthusiasm infectious.

 Eyeconik will continue to boast an impressive collection of upwards of 30,000 records, and will sell t-shirts among other great merchandise; however, what struck me was how clear a vision Justin has.

-With a determination to foster an atmosphere of un-biased acceptance, and inclusiveness; this idea of community will be mirrored within the walls of the store.
+With a determination to foster an atmosphere of unbiased acceptance, and inclusiveness; this idea of the community will be mirrored within the walls of the store.
 He used the example of a shy 16-year-old coming into Eyeconik looking for a record or two.
-Instead the teen maybe finds someone to talk to, or a friend.
+Instead, the teen maybe finds someone to talk to or a friend.
 Ideally, that troubled or socially awkward teen could find a place to belong.

 As I made my way out of the shop, I found that no longer did I see cluttered construction supplies, or empty rooms.
 No, I could see records and bustling customers.
 I could hear the music of local musicians’ echoing through the store.
 I could see a shy teenager shuffling through record sleeves.
 I found myself pondering what it means to belong.

 Belonging is sometimes a difficult thing to find for an individual or a business; however, I can say with certainty that Justin, his family, and Eyeconik belong here in Downtown Las Cruces.